Integrated Health | Phase 2

-For Phase 2, Hope Through Health partnered with the 30/30 Project and Construction for Change to receive funding and construction management for the rehabilitation of three clinics in rural areas outside of Kara Region, Togo: Djamde, Kpindi and Sarakawa.
+For Phase 2, Integrated Health partnered with the 30/30 Project and Construction for Change to receive funding and construction management for the rehabilitation of three clinics in rural areas outside of Kara Region, Togo: Djamde, Kpindi and Sarakawa.

 The Djamde Clinic